Renesas-US-Connectivity/zephyr_wifi_examples/wifi_sta_udp_server/README.rst

 #.
 EK-RA8M1 + QCIOT-RRQ61051EVZ (PMOD UART)

-Connect the QCIOT-RRQ61051EVZ to the PMOD1 interface on the EK-RA8M1 and the following pins will be used:
+Connect the QCIOT-RRQ61051EVZ to the PMOD1 interface on the EK-RA8M1 (the following pins will be used):

 +------------+-------------------+
 | EK-RA8M1   | QCIOT-RRQ61051EVZ |